marijnh/Eloquent-JavaScript/19_paint.md

 ## The state

-{{index "Picture class", "picture property", "tool property", "color property", "Matrix class"}}
+{{index "Picture class", "picture property", "tool property", "color property"}}

 The application state will be an object with `picture`, `tool`, and `color` properties.
 The picture is itself an object that stores the width, height, and pixel content of the picture.
-The ((pixel))s are stored in an array, in the same way as the matrix class from [Chapter ?](object)—row by row, from top to bottom.
+The ((pixel))s are stored in a single array, row by row, from top to bottom.

 ```{includeCode: true}
 class Picture {